 There’s a great chance that your favorite writer also loves to read, so why not get them a Kindle gift card?
 With a Kindle gift card, they can purchase any book from Amazon’s wide selection to read instantly on their Kindle.
 Get one here.

-There is no better way to get started writing than getting away from the hustle and bustle of life.
+There is no better way to get started writing for aspiring writers than getting away from the hustle and bustle of life.
 Why not treat your favorite writer to a writing getaway?
 Doing a simple Google search will return hundreds of available writing retreats.
 We wrote a whole guide on how to find a great writing retreat.

 Messenger Bag for Laptop